 What you are offering is truly unique, and as such a very valuable asset not only to the Waldorf community but to anyone wishing to expand their understanding of the human experience.”

 How Does The Program Work?

-The program consists of one-on-one mentoring meetings, either over the telephone, or online through Skype or Zoom.
-Students can start anytime, anywhere in the world.
-In addition to providing an introduction to anthroposophy, the program also serves as a preparation for teacher education courses in grades and early childhood education at Rudolf Steiner Centre Toronto.
+The Foundation Studies Distance program consists of one-on-one mentoring meetings, over the phone, or Zoom, with independent study between meetings.
+Start anytime, from anywhere in the world.
+In addition to providing a comprehensive introduction to anthroposophy, the program is also a prerequisite for teacher education courses in grades and early childhood education at Rudolf Steiner College Canada.
 This certificate course is also recognized by the Association of Waldorf Schools of North America (AWSNA).